krosellespl/PptxGenJS/README.md

 ### Additional Features
 * Use the unique [HTML-to-PowerPoint](#html-to-powerpoint-feature) feature to copy an HTML table into 1 or more Slides with a single command

+### Build
+npm install
+npm run build

+### Build in SVP PPT container
+svp-compose up
+svp-compose exec <ppt-container> bash cd node-modules/pptxgen
+# this is needed because containers have NODE_ENV=production so npm install only installs base dependencies
+npm install --only=dev
+npm install
+npm run build
+# make a change in ppt code or restart node and your changes should take effect in pptxgen

 **************************************************************************************************

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->